Physics with Quantum Technologies BSc (Hons) or MPhys – 2020 entry

 Timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday–Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
 Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the course administrators.
 View our Timetabling Policy (PDF).

-Your programme will consist of a stimulating combination of lectures, laboratory work, tutorials, practical exercises and computational classes.
+Your course will consist of a stimulating combination of lectures, laboratory work, tutorials, practical exercises and computational classes.
 There will be assigned coursework, problem solving and projects.

-Experimental and computational exercises, undertaken in the teaching laboratory, are designed to complement and aid the learning of concepts taught in lectures.
+Experimental and computational exercises, completed in the teaching laboratory, are designed to complement and aid the learning of concepts taught in lectures.

 The University of Surrey is currently leading a £6 million research project to develop quantum computers using atomic-scale devices.